Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights

-The Houston Texans (1-4) have an expected difficult battle to halt their four-game losing streak as they are heavy 10-point underdogs against the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
-The total for this matchup has been set at 43.5 points.
+Oddsmakers expect the Houston Texans (1-4) to see their four-game losing streak continue, as they are 10-point underdogs in a matchup against the Indianapolis Colts (1-4) on Sunday, October 17, 2021 at Lucas Oil Stadium.
+The contest's over/under is 43.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.